-Living Systems: The complex and uncertain qualities of the context we live in needs a complex living systems approach to be able to understand, adapt, response and influence.
+Complex Living Systems: To understand, adapt, respond and influence the complex and uncertain realities we live in, we need to take a complex living systems approach.
 From complexity theory, systems thinking to participatory action research there is a whole range of tools and approaches that we use to explore transformative change.

 Learning in praxis: We are fascinated by the power of participatory creative change rooted in concrete local actions.
 We are actively researching how change happens, and most importantly for us, experiencing the phenomena of change in the living system of La Bolina.
-We are practising learning to ‘see’ differently to sharpen our faculties to the subtle shiftings of the system we are impacting and being impacted by.
 We avoid universal and exclusively theoretical approaches, we believe change happens in concrete, contextual and specific therefore our learning approach is based on a “delicate empiricism”, learning from reflection on concrete personal and collective experience and practice and inspired and influenced by theory and method.

-Diverse ways of knowing: Our work is based on performance, social art, bodywork and contemplative practices as key methods and source of knowledge that support deeper diverse and more plural ways of knowing.
-Moreover, these practices are a source for creativity and innovation and enable us to address complex processes and learnings.
+Diverse ways of knowing: Ulex South trainings draw on performance, social art, bodywork and contemplative practices as key methods and sources of knowledge that support deeper diverse and more plural ways of knowing.
+Moreover, these practices are a source for creativity and innovation and enable us to address complex processes and learning.

-The La Bolina team moved to El Valle in December 2017 motivated by co-creating a project and way of life that integrates regeneration, integration and sustainability.
-We are a diverse team of people who visions a world of connected ecological, regenerative and intercultural communities; this is why we founded La Bolina, an alive exploration of contextualised systemic change.
+The La Bolina team moved to El Valle, south of the city of Granada, in December 2017 motivated by co-creating a project and way of life that integrates regeneration, integration and sustainability.
+The diverse team founded La Bolina on a vision of a world of connected ecological, regenerative and intercultural communities – and as a living exploration of contextualised systemic change

 As well as regeneration of land and repopulation of rural villages, we are dedicated to the dignified and respectful integration of migrants and refugees through running education and training programmes, building just and ethical employment opportunities and providing community living whilst constructing alternative food systems based on local and circular economies.
 La Bolina has developed an eco-business growing and distributing veg boxes to a community of customers and to restaurants and eco shops.